History of the electric vehicle: First full-scale electric cars

 Parker's long-held interest in the construction of more fuel-efficient vehicles led him to experiment with electric vehicles.
 He also may have been concerned about the malign effects smoke and pollution were having in London.
 Production of the car was in the hands of the Elwell-Parker Company, established in 1882 for the construction and sale of electric trams.
 The company merged with other rivals in 1888 to form the Electric Construction Corporation; this company had a virtual monopoly on the British electric car market in the 1890s.
 The company manufactured the first electric 'dog cart' in 1896.

 France and the United Kingdom were the first nations to support the widespread development of electric vehicles.
-German engineer Andreas Flocken built the first real electric car in 1888.
+German engineer Andreas Flocken built the first real electric car, the Flocken Elektrowagen, in 1888.

 Electric trains were also used to transport coal out of mines, as their motors did not use up precious oxygen.
 Before the pre-eminence of internal combustion engines, electric automobiles also held many speed and distance records.
 Among the most notable of these records was the breaking of the 100 km/h speed barrier, by Camille Jenatzy on 29 April 1899 in his 'rocket-shaped' vehicle Jamais Contente, which reached a top speed of 105.88 km/h.
 Also notable was Ferdinand Porsche's design and construction of an all-wheel drive electric car, powered by a motor in each hub, which also set several records in the hands of its owner E.W.
 Hart.

-The first electric car in the United States was developed in 1890–91 by William Morrison of Des Moines, Iowa; the vehicle was a six-passenger wagon capable of reaching a speed of 14 mph.
+The first electric car in the United States was developed in 1890–91 by Scotland-born William Morrison of Des Moines, Iowa; the vehicle was a six-passenger wagon capable of reaching a speed of 14 mph.
 It was not until 1895 that consumers began to devote attention to electric vehicles after A.L.
 Ryker introduced the first electric tricycles to the U.S.